more

 • Central battery systems provide an uninterrupted power supply to a group of loads from a central location.

-• These systems are more space and energy efficient because the batteries are located in a central area, rather than being spread out among different devices.
+• These systems are more space and energy-efficient because the batteries are located in a central area, rather than being spread out among different devices.

 • A central battery system can be designed to meet specific needs, such as providing backup power for emergency lighting or fire suppression systems.